Reduced projection method for photonic moir\'e lattices: Conclusions

 \section{Conclusions}

-We proposed the RPM for accurate and fast calculations of eigenvalue problems of quasiperiodic Schr\"{o}dinger equations.
-We show that the exponential decay of the generalized Fourier coefficients for eigenfunctions of the quasiperiodic problems, justifying the efficiency of the RPM.
+justifying the efficiency of the RPM.
 The error bound of the approximation is provided, which demonstrates the high accuracy from theoretical point of view.
 Compared to the original PM, the reduced method requires much less memory and significantly speeds up the calculation, making it possible to calculate high-dimensional quasiperiodic eigenvalue problems.
 Numerical results in both 1D and 2D problems show the efficiency and accuracy of the algorithm, demonstrating attractive features for a broader applications for practical problems.
-The RPM is potentially useful to solve 3D quasiperiodic problems, which will be reported in our future work.
+The RPM is potentially useful to solve 3D or other problems rather than the Schr\"odinger system, which will be reported in our future work.